EBolle/myautoml-tutorial/docs/source/tutorial.rst

 - Scale the numerical variables
 - Create numeric dummy variables for the categorical variables

-There are a number of ways to handle these steps, e.g., using custom Python functions.
-However, for this tutorial we are going to use a scikit-learn pipeline.
-There are a number of advantages of using this pipeline, such as being able to ``fit`` the transformations on the training data, and applying these on the test data.
-This is actually an important step in the data science process but easily missed.
+It is possible to perform these pre-processing steps with customer Python functions, but we opt to choose for a scikit-learn pipeline.
+There are a number of advantages of using a pipeline, such as being able to ``fit`` the transformations on the training data, and to apply these on the test data.
+This is an important step in building models but easily missed.
 The `official documentation`_ of MyAutoML illustrates this nicely.

 .. _official documentation: https://myautoml.readthedocs.io/en/latest/getting_started/ml_process.html

 .. figure:: ./images/training-process-aangepast.png
    :align: center

-The preprocessor can be included in ``scripts/model.py``, where an example pipeline is already shown.
+The pre-processor can be set in ``scripts/model.py``, where an example pipeline is already shown in the `get_preprocessor` function.
 We will overwrite the example with the following code.

 .. code:: python